uniatrix/odin-sign-up-form/README.md

 ## Project Description

-In this project, you will create a simple sign-up form for Waffle Puddings, a fictional dessert delivery service.
-The form will collect basic information from users interested in signing up for the service, such as their name, email address, and phone number.
+Create a simple sign-up form.
+The form will collect basic information from users interested in signing up for an account, such as their name, email address, phone number and password.

 ## Project Objectives